e3o8o/elemoghenekaro/writing/_posts/2024-03-05-the-power-of-community.md

 title: "The Power of Community in Open Source"
 date: 2024-03-05
 author: "Elem Oghenekaro"
+tags: ["Open Source", "Community", "Collaboration", "Development"]
+excerpt: "Open source software has revolutionized how we build and share technology.
+At Preterag, we're deeply committed to fostering a vibrant, inclusive community that drives innovation through collaboration."
 ---

 # The Power of Community in Open Source